 The overall look of Fenix watches has remained fairly consistent over the years.
 But there have been a few tweaks along the way.

-Having said that, Garmin appears to be adapting a similar design across its latest crop of sports watches so it’s unlikely it will stray very much from that.
-We, therefore, don’t expect to see any drastic changes on that front with the Fenix 7.
+Having said that, Garmin appears to be adapting a similar design across its latest crop of sports watches so it is unlikely it will stray very much from that.
+We, therefore, don’t expect to see any drastic changes on that front or a new look with the Fenix 7.

 It might be limited to reducing the size, thickness and weight, and perhaps improving screen quality a bit.
 Along with some design tweaks which are always possible.
-Of course, surprises could happen as Garmin has demonstrated with the Solar variant.
+The one important upgrade might be an AMOLED display but this is supposedly coming to a separate model called Epix.

 As always, expect to see the different sized models, including some more premium editions.
-And lots of options in straps, colours and watch faces.
+And lots of options in bands, different colors and watch faces.

 Further slimming down of the body